 Can cash transfers have long-term effects on rural livelihoods in poor countries: Learning lessons from the effects of the child grant in South Africa.

-I am a researcher in this project, funded by ESCR/DFID in the U.K. (2015-18).
-The project looks at how cash transfers in Malawi and Lesotho have impacted over time on young people’s livelihoods and their relations with older generations.
-The project follows up on interviews with young people aged 10-24 made in 2007-08 in Malawi and Lesotho.
+I am a researcher in this project, funded by ESCR/DFID in the U.K. The project ran through 2015-19, but we are still working on publications from the extensive collected data.
+Looking at how cash transfers in Malawi and Lesotho have impacted over time on young people’s livelihoods and their relations with older generations, the project follows up on interviews with young people aged 10-24 made in 2007-08 in Malawi and Lesotho.
 Five other researchers at three universities in the UK and at University of Malawi and National University of Lesotho are part of the project.
+The project has published a report (below) and will start publishing papers from 2020.

 Conservation, carbon, communities: Swedish carbon purchases through forest plantations in Uganda.

 I was project leader for this project, funded by the Swedish Research Council (VR) (2013-16).
 The project studied discourse, policy and practice in connection to Swedish carbon emission reduction purchases through CDM forest plantations in Uganda, which simultaneously aim to benefit local communities.
 The project included researcher Klara Fischer.
-One final publication is still in review and we aim to apply for a new project on a similar topic 2019.
+The project published a project report (below) and five journal publications.
+In 2020 two new research projects will follow up on this project (see above).

 Large-scale agro investments in Tanzania: Impacts on smallholder land access and food security